Vibrating String Length & String Tension

-In part 5 of the blog series, Franz this week offers insight into vibrating string length and string tension.
+In part 5 of the series, Franz offers insight into vibrating string length and string tension.

 HOW IS THE VIBRATING STRING LENGTH DEFINED?